-Sadly, some authors believe assistants are only for the rich, while the others are control freaks and couldn’t imagine handing over any aspect of their business to someone else.
-However, that’s total BS, if you are finding yourself overwhelmed by social media, email lists, and blogging then an assistant is exactly what you need.
+Sadly, some authors believe assistants are only for the rich, while the rest are control freaks and couldn’t imagine handing over any aspect of their business to someone else.
+However, if you are finding yourself overwhelmed by social media, email lists, and blogging, then an assistant is exactly what you need.
 I’ll admit, it took me a long time to become comfortable with farming out work to someone else.
 I mean what if they screw up?
 Worse yet, what if they walk out on a project?
 But what if they do an amazing job and save you time, while preserving your sanity?
 I hate to break it to you but the latter usually happens.

 The Money Excuse